Turan-1-Satellite/KiCad-Libraries/README.md

-# Turan-1 KiCad Libraries
+# KiCad Libraries

-This repository contains all custom electronic component libraries used in the Turan-1 Satellite project.
+This repository contains all custom electronic component libraries used in the **Turan-1 Satellite project**.

 The library includes: